-8. Age
+7. Age equality outcomes

-Most of our age equality work is fully integrated into the disability and carer work s as shown at 5 above.
-However, there are two additional specific age equality initiatives which are detailed below.
+Most of our age equality outcomes are fully integrated into the disability and carer outcomes as shown at 5 above.
+However, there are two additional specific age equality outcomes:

 Outcome One: NHS Grampian will continue to examine every area of its healthcare provision where there is an age restriction to ensure that the restriction is legally compliant.
 This outcome will advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it.